zhaohan-xi/GraphBackdoor/README.md

 ## Useful resources:
-- [TU graph kernel](https://ls11-www.cs.tu-dortmund.de/staff/morris/graphkerneldatasets): most of our datasets come from this source.
-In some cases, the we need to change the graph set such as remove some classes without too many instances, or remove graphs with small node scale.
+- [TU graph set](https://ls11-www.cs.tu-dortmund.de/staff/morris/graphkerneldatasets): most of our datasets come from this source.
+In some cases, we need to change the graph set such as remove some classes without enough instances, or remove graphs with small node scale.
 - [DGL](https://docs.dgl.ai): we use DGL to implement our GNNs in this released version, because it has some high-efficient implementations such as [GCN](https://docs.dgl.ai/en/0.6.x/tutorials/models/1_gnn/1_gcn.html), [GAT](https://docs.dgl.ai/en/0.4.x/tutorials/models/1_gnn/9_gat.html), [GraphSAGE](https://github.com/dmlc/dgl/blob/master/examples/pytorch/graphsage/model.py).
 - [TU graph datareader](https://github.com/bknyaz/graph_nn/blob/master/graph_unet.py): this repo implements a data loader to process TU graph datasets under their raw storage formats.
 Our `./utils/datareader.py` and `./utils/batch.py` contain the modified codes and we appreciate the authors' efforts!